Japanese occupation of Malaya: Strategic bombing

 The first strategic bombing raid was carried out by American Flying Fortresses on 2 February 1942 against Kuantan and Kuala Lumpur's airfields.
 These may have been planes from the 7th Bombardment Group operating out of Java.

 Missions did not resume against Malaya until 27 October 1944 when B-24 Liberators of No. 159 Squadron RAF flying from Khargpur mined the Penang Strait causing its eventual abandonment by Japanese submarine forces.
 They laid more mines on 26 November and 23 January 1945.

 On 11 January 1945 B-29's of the 20th Air Force attacked Penang.
 A further attack on Penang occurred on 24 February.
-This was followed by an attack on the marshaling yards in Kuala Lumpar and Alor Star airfield on 10 March.
+This was followed by an attack on the marshaling yards in Kuala Lumpur and Alor Star airfield on 10 March.
 The Royal Selangor museum was hit by bombs on 15 March.
-The bombs were intended for the Kuala Lumpar marshaling yards.
+The bombs were intended for the Kuala Lumpur marshaling yards.
 On 28 March mines were dropped in several harbours and the last Malaya mission by the 20th Air Force took place on 29 March when attack was made on a mix of targets.
 Attacks on the ports ceased around this time as Mountbatten intended to use the ports during the proposed invasion of Malaya.
 Attacks continued against rail, coastal shipping, and other targets.